-Football winter transfer window is shut in most of the countries (leagues) and you still don’t have a club, so you are probably wondering if a free player or an amateur can still get a transfer to a new club.
+Football transfer window is shut in most of the countries (leagues) and you still don’t have a club, so you are probably wondering if a free player or an amateur can still get a transfer to a new club.

 Everybody knows that football players are divided into two categories: amateurs and professionals.
 However, if you are playing football with your friends or for a club in unofficial matches, it doesn’t mean that you are an (official) amateur.

-Division between official and unofficial amateurs is a bit complicated
+The division between official and unofficial amateurs is a bit complicated

 So if you are getting paid a hundred euros per match and you use that money to cover your fuel expenses this means that you are an amateur football player, but only if you are registered with your association.

 How to get registered or transferred as a professional or amateur?